wuxiancong/War3Server/README.md

 - **Dune 2000**: 1.06
 - **Emperor: Battle for Dune**: 1.09

-\* WarCraft 3 clients are unable to connect to PvPGN servers without a client-side modification, through tools such as [W3L](https://github.com/w3lh/w3l), to disable server signature verification.
+\* WarCraft 3 clients are unable to connect to War3Server servers without a client-side modification, through tools such as [W3L](https://github.com/w3lh/w3l), to disable server signature verification.
-\* StarCraft clients beginning with patch 1.18 will not be supported by PvPGN-PRO due to protocol changes.
+\* StarCraft clients beginning with patch 1.18 will not be supported by War3Server-PRO due to protocol changes.
 A 1.18.0 versioncheck entry is included for compatibility with bot software.

 ## Support
-[Create an issue](https://github.com/wuxiancong/War3Server/issues) if you have any questions, suggestions, or anything else to say about PvPGN-PRO.
-Please note that D2GS is not part of the PvPGN project and is therefore unsupported here.
+[Create an issue](https://github.com/wuxiancong/War3Server/issues) if you have any questions, suggestions, or anything else to say about War3Server-PRO.
+Please note that D2GS is not part of the War3Server project and is therefore unsupported here.
 Set `loglevels = fatal,error,warn,info,debug,trace` in `bnetd.conf` before obtaining logs and posting them.

 ## Development
 Submit pull requests to contribute to this project.
 Utilize C++11 features and adhere to the [C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md) whenever possible.

 ## Building
-See [docs/ports.md](https://github.com/wuxiancong/War3Server/blob/master/docs/ports.md) for operating systems and compilers that have been confirmed to work with PvPGN.
-Any operating system that supports WinAPI or POSIX, and any C++11 compliant compiler should be able to build PvPGN.
+See [docs/ports.md](https://github.com/wuxiancong/War3Server/blob/master/docs/ports.md) for operating systems and compilers that have been confirmed to work with War3Server.
+Any operating system that supports WinAPI or POSIX, and any C++11 compliant compiler should be able to build War3Server.
 The CMake files have been hardcoded to reject compilers older than Visual Studio 2015 and GCC 5.1.

 #### Windows
 Use [Magic Builder](https://github.com/pvpgn/pvpgn-magic-builder).